rkonoplev/dniester/docs/en/CONFIG_GUIDE.md

 ### Local Development (.env)
 `.env` (ignored by git) provides DB and app credentials locally.
-`.env.example` is included in the repo with placeholders.
+`.env.example` is included in the repo with placeholders (changemePass etc).

 Example `.env`:
 ```# MySQL credentials